 What Is the Average Payout for a Rear-End Collision?

-On average, a person will have a car accident about every 18 years.
+On average, a person may experience a car accident about every 18 years.
 This is how often the car insurance industry projects a person will submit a claim for a collision.
 While these are stats for one person, consider that there are around 333 million people in the United States.
-Around 29% of car crashes count as rear-end collisions.
-There’s more to an accident than damage to your vehicle.
-Accident victims experience losses including personal injuries, loss of life, loss of quality of life, and financial strain.Â
+Around 29% of car crashes are rear-end collisions.

-If you were injured, the type of injury you endured and the severity of it are significant factors.
-Overall, if you are in a collision that results in significant injuries, the settlement payout will often be more by default.
-The reason for this is that you will require medical attention.
-You may even need rehabilitation and ongoing therapy.Â
+If you were injured in a rear-end car accident, the type of injury you endured and the severity of it are significant factors.
+Overall, if you are in a rear-end collision that results in serious injuries, the settlement payout will often be more.
+One of the reasons for this is that you will require medical attention.
+You may even need rehabilitation and ongoing therapy.

-If your accident resulted in injury, the payout will vary based on factors such as injuries, loss of work, and vehicle or property damage.
 If you work with an experienced attorney, you have a higher chance of getting a higher payout and you could also have your claim paid out in just a few weeks, or it could take a few months.

 Does Location Affect Payout for Rear-End Collision?

-At-Fault
+At-Fault States

 At-fault states require insurance companies to pay for any damages to the parties involved.
-Also, the person who caused the accident will be liable to pay for any damages or injuries inflicted upon others.
-California, for example, is an at-fault state.Â
+Also, the person who caused the accident will be liable to pay for any damages or injuries caused by others.
+California, for example, is an at-fault state.

-No-Fault
+No-Fault States

 In true no-fault states, drivers are required to carry personal injury protection insurance (PIP).
 Another word for PIP is no-fault insurance.
 It covers expenses associated with medical care, property damage, and lost wages from missed work.
-This type of policy will also include your passengers.Â
+This type of policy will also include your passengers.

 What Is the Difference Between Payout Fluctuations Based on Policy?

-The car insurance policy you have makes a difference in what can be paid out for settlements.
+The car insurance policy you have makes a difference in what can be paid out for rear-end accident settlements.
 This is because your policy’s limit is the primary restraint, which stops an insurance company from covering specific amounts, as they can only cover up to the cap off of your chosen policy.

 Economic Damages and Non-Economic Damages

-A few examples of economic damages can include:
+Some examples of economic damages can include:

 Medical Expenses